noraj/OSCP-Exam-Report-Template-Markdown/FAQ.md

 Command: `diff -u note.a note.b`

-Output of the command formated into a Markdown fenced code block with `diff` language class:
+Output of the command formatted into a Markdown fenced code block with `diff` language class:

 ~~~text
 ```diff